ansible-collections/cisco.nxos/docs/cisco.nxos.nxos_cliconf.rst

 Synopsis
 --------
-- This eos plugin provides low level abstraction api's for sending and receiving CLI commands with nxos network devices.
+- This nxos plugin provides low level abstraction apis for sending and receiving CLI commands from Cisco NX-OS network devices.